Key Takeaways

 This is why employers should be especially careful after complaints are filed—and why employees should document everything.

 This distinction is particularly important to understand if you're weighing whether to file an EEOC complaint in Oklahoma.
-Even if you're uncertain about the strength of the underlying discrimination claim, the act of filing is legally protected, and any punishment for doing so creates a separate, independently actionable claim.
+Even if you're uncertain about the strength of the underlying discrimination claim, a good-faith complaint is protected activity, and punishment for making it can create a separate, independently actionable claim.

 The Role of Pretext